frontenddogma/web-development-glossary/manuscript/g.md

 : → Global scope

 Global object
 : An object that always exists in the global scope.
-In JavaScript, there's always a global object defined.
-In a web browser, when scripts create global variables, they're created as members of the global object.
+In JavaScript, there’s always a global object defined.
+In a web browser, when scripts create global variables, they’re created as members of the global object.
 (In Node.js this is not the case.)
-The global object's interface depends on the execution context in which the script is running.&nbsp;[‡](#m-global-object)
+The global object’s interface depends on the execution context in which the script is running.&nbsp;[‡](#m-global-object)

 Global scope
 : The scope that contains, and is visible in, all other scopes.
 In client-side JavaScript, the global scope is generally the web page inside which all the code is being executed.&nbsp;[‡](#m-global-scope)